layters/testshop/README.md

 <!--
 ## About
-*neroshop* is a decentralized P2P (peer-to-peer) marketplace that uses [**Monero**](https://getmonero.org/) as its default cryptocurrency and caters not only to darknet market users, but also those who want to partake in a parallel economy free from censorship and government invervention.
+*neroshop* is a decentralized P2P (peer-to-peer) marketplace that uses [**Monero**](https://getmonero.org/) as its default cryptocurrency and caters not only to darknet market users, but also those who want to partake in a parallel economy free from censorship and government intervention.
 Neroshop aims to be simple for a beginner to use and easy for sellers to onboard their shop with just a few clicks.

 The name _neroshop_ is a combination of the words _nero_, which is Italian for _black_ and the English word _shop_.
 And of course, _nero_ is also in the name _Monero_.